Are you ready for the Great Prayer Day?

 If you were baptised at a christening when you were a child, your parents and godparents made these promises on your behalf.

-As a young adult it is traditional to affirm these promises at a confirmation service, and in Denmark this usually takes place during the 7th or 8th grade at the age of 14/15.
+As a young adult it is traditional to affirm these promises at a confirmation service.
+In Denmark, this usually takes place during the 7th or 8th grade at the age of 14/15.

 For this reason Danish youngsters are always confirmed at a special church service, which very often takes place on a bank holiday such as Store Bededag, allowing for some heavy celebrations afterwards either for lunch or for dinner.